 Whether you’re familiar with Chicago or visiting for the first time, you’ll find lots to do around the city.
-There are always fun events going on or new restaurants to check out.
+There are always fun events or new restaurants to check out.

 Enjoy your summer in Chicago!